 A good portfolio website will be memorable and unique.
 Visitors should come away with a sense of your personal brand and design ideas.
 But a little personality can go a long way, so you must be careful to remain professional and avoid anything that could raise red flags for potential employers.

 As you write the bio, feel free to tell your story in a way that feels personal and real, but maybe avoid trying to be too cute or funny.
-Check out other portfolios to gather inspiration on what works and what doesn't.
-Remember: this is a great opportunity to show companies that you can communicate, one of the most crucial soft skills for a Software Engineer or Software Developer.
+Check out other portfolios to gather inspiration on what works and what doesn’t.
+Remember: this is a great opportunity to show companies that you can communicate, one of the most crucial soft skills for Software Engineers or Software Developers.

 If you create a section on your web site for your bio to stand on its own, consider opening the portfolio with a personal introduction outlining your background, career path and technical training.
 Recruiters for tech jobs have no shortage of candidates so you shouldn’t assume anyone will take the time to browse all the pages on your developer portfolio.

-Next you must choose the projects you want to highlight.
-Every project you choose should be an example of a different side of you as a programmer so the companies browsing your site see your professional versatility and technical coding skills.
+Next you must choose Software Engineer projects that you want to highlight.
+Every project you choose to include in your software development portfolio should be an example of a different side of you as a programmer so the companies browsing your site see your professional versatility and technical coding skills.

 For each project, include a name, description, and objective of the project, how you built and tested the app and links to both the code you created and installers for apps.

-It's fine if the projects you choose for your Software Engineer portfolio were all completed relatively recently in your career.
-What's most important is that you show companies, clients, and anyone browsing online what you can do as a Software Engineer.
+It’s fine if the projects you choose for your Software Engineer portfolio were all completed relatively recently in your career, and it is also fine if you choose to showcase personal projects or freelance projects that you have completed.
+What’s most important is that you show companies, clients, and anyone browsing online your software engineering skills and what you can do as a Software Engineer.